-There’s no better way to experience a place’s culture than to try some of its local, traditional foods, and if you’re here in Egypt, looking to give its popular foods a try, read on, because we’ve shortlisted 7 best of the best foods you must try!
+There’s no better way to experience a place’s culture than to try some of its local, traditional foods, and if you’re here in Egypt, looking to give its popular foods a try, read on, because I’ve shortlisted the 7 best traditional dishes to try when in Egypt

 7 Best Traditional Dishes to Try When in Egypt

 Ta’meya is probably the most popular street food you’ll find in Egypt, and is nothing but falafels, only with the difference that it is made using fava beans instead of chickpeas.
 These little fried balls contain fresh herbs and spices, onion and bean paste and are coated with sesame seeds before frying to give them that element of crunch.

 If you’re looking to sample some Egyptian food that is delicious and great for a breakfast as well, Ful Medammes is definitely worth the try.
 This dish consists of fava beans that are cooked with some salt, oil and spices overnight so that the delicious flavors soak in, and is then served with eggs, pickled vegetables and pita bread.

 If you’re a dessert person for life, don’t forget to try the famous Kunafa on your trip to Egypt.
 It is not only the most popular local sweet item you’ll find, but is also a favorite for the people who fast during the month of Ramadhan.
 This sweet treat is made up of layers of super thin flour noodles that have a soft cheese inside, which is then soaked with syrup.

 If there’s one dish that you’re bound to find everywhere in Egypt right from the street carts to the high end restaurants, it is this!
 Koshary is a filling meal and is made using layers of macaroni, rice, lentils, garlic and vinegar sauce, chickpeas, red sauce, onions, hummus and more!
 The mix may feel overwhelming to you, but it is nothing less than a treat for your tastebuds if you give it a try!